Mukthiteja/Secure-VPN/README.md

 ```

 Day 2+: On connect, a tunnel handshake occurs and the client sends a framed payload; the server echoes it.
 From Day 3, payloads are application-encrypted (AES-256-CBC + HMAC-SHA256) on top of TLS.
+Day 4+: The client authenticates with username/password (encrypted inside the tunnel) and the server accepts only verified users from the credential store.
+Override defaults with `--username`, `--password`, and `--credentials` CLI options.

 ## Project Layout
 - `CMakeLists.txt` root build file